pnumbers/ram-drift-parser/structural_notes.md

 # Structural Notes

-This file serves as a place to note pertinant structural engineering information regarding the use and developemtn of the ram-drift-parser scripts.
+This file serves as a place to note pertinant structural engineering information regarding the use and development of the ram-drift-parser scripts.

 ---